A3: Assisting Android API Migrations Using Code Examples: Evaluation results

+\hypobox{Our approach can automatically identify 80 migration patterns with 96.7\% precision in Android APIs used in public code examples, and obtains a recall of 97\% using our seeded repository.}

-\hypobox{Our user study shows that it is not a challenging task to manually produce faultless API migration examples to complement public code examples.
-Novice Android API users can generate a migration example in around three minutes on average. } \textbf{RQ3: How much assistance can our approach provide when migrating APIs?} In this RQ, we examine whether our approach can provide assistance to API migration in Android apps.
-In particular, we apply our approach to migrate 80 API calls in 32 FDroid apps (based on both the migration patterns learned from from public code examples and user generated examples).
+\textbf{RQ2: To what extent can our approach provide assistance when migrating APIs?} In this RQ, we examine whether our approach can provide assistance to API migration in Android apps.
+In particular, we apply our approach to migrate 80 API calls in 32 FDroid apps (based on both the migration patterns learned from public code examples and user generated examples).
 In order to examine whether a migration is successful, we leverage the tests that are already available in the apps and collect the ones that can exercise the migrated API calls.
 In order to avoid tests that are already failing before the migration, we run all the tests before the migration of the apps and only keep apps with passing builds.
 The apps that we selected had an average of 10 tests, with a minimum of 6 tests and a maximum of 52.
 Afterwards, we try to build the migrated apps.
 For the apps that can be successfully built, we run the collected tests again to check whether the migration is completed successfully.
+Furthermore, we also manually install and run the migrated apps to ascertain that the migration does not cause the app to crash.
+Furthermore, we provide comparisons with prior approaches such as LASE.

 Previous studies have shown that producing exact automated migrations is a difficult task~\cite{Cossette_bradley_walker_robert_2012}.
 We consider this fact and attempt to mitigate it through the use of our approach.
 However, in cases where it is possible to present an exact migration to a user, such a task should be attempted to save development time.
 Therefore, in the best case scenario we attempt to provide an exact and automatic migration to users.
+Table~\ref{tab:migration_results} summarizes the results of our migrations.
 Our approach can provide assistance in 71 out of 80 migrations through faultless migrations, migrations with minor modifications, and through the examples we suggest when we experience unmatched guidance or unsupported cases.
-Table~\ref{tab:migration_results} summarizes the results of our migrations.
 The following paragraphs discuss each different type of result in detail.